 AREAS OF INTEREST:

-Law & Society, Courts, and Adjudication Processes and Practices: plea bargaining and sentencing, indigent defense, pretrial services and diversion practices, psychology and the law, wrongful convictions, and juror decision-making;
+– Law & Society, Courts, and Adjudication Processes and Practices: plea bargaining and adjudication, pretrial services and diversion practices, psychology and the law, and juror decision-making;

-Individual Differences in the Criminal Justice System: juvenile justice issues, racial bias and inequalities, gender differences in legal decision-making, and sexual assault policies
+– Individual Differences in the Criminal Justice System: juvenile justice issues, gender differences in legal decision-making, and sexual assault policies

 Worden, Alissa Pollitz, Kirstin A. Morgan, Reveka V. Shteynberg, & Andrew L.B.
 Davies.
 (2018).
 What difference does a lawyer make?
 Impacts of early counsel on misdemeanor bail decisions and outcomes in rural and small town courts.
 Criminal Justice Policy Review.
 Advance Online Publication. doi: 10.1177/0887403417726133.

 Abstract: Recent court decisions and state legislation have highlighted the significance of ensuring that criminal defendants are represented by counsel at their first appearances in court, where judges make critical decisions on pretrial release, bail, and detention.
 Yet many jurisdictions do not routinely provide counsel to indigent defendants at this stage.
 We hypothesize that when defendants are represented by counsel at first appearance (CAFA), they are more likely to be released on recognizance, are less likely to have high bail set, and are consequently less likely to be jailed pending disposition.
 We explore the impact of lawyers’ presence by comparing pretrial decisions and bail outcomes across samples of misdemeanor cases in three rural counties in upstate New York: cases with and without CAFA.
 We find that these counties saw shifts in decisions or outcomes.
 We consider the implications of these findings for future research, court practices, and public policy.